FaiyaazHawk/message-board/README.md

 # Message-board
 Message board with login and posting features.
 Made with express, node.js, mongoose and pug.
-Used MongoDB for database and Railways to host.
+Used MongoDB for database and Render to host.
 > Live demo [here](https://message-board-a9ln.onrender.com/).